simdjson/simdjson/doc/dom.md

   if (error) { std::cerr << error << std::endl; return EXIT_FAILURE; }
   std::cout << "I parsed " << value << " from " << numberstring.data() << std::endl;
   ```
+  The strings contain unescaped valid UTF-8 strings: no unmatched surrogate is allowed.
 * **Field Access:** To get the value of the "foo" field in an object, use `object["foo"]`.
 * **Array Iteration:** To iterate through an array, use `for (auto value : array) { ... }`.
 If you
   know the type of the value, you can cast it right there, too! `for (double value : array) { ... }`